-In this part of lab, you will partition the screen into 8x8 pixel-sized blocks, each of which displays a color made from a combination or Red, Green, and Blue.
-There will be a total of 256 blocks arranged as a 16x16 grid, which forms a 128x128 pixel image.
+In this part of lab, you will partition the screen into 8x8 pixel blocks (i.e., each block is 8x8 pixels), each of which displays a color made from a combination or Red, Green, and Blue.
+There will be a total of 256 blocks arranged as a 16x16 grid, which forms a 128x128 pixel image (168 = 128).
 VGA resolution is 640x480, so the pixels not used by the image must be turned off.
-Your circuit should allow the image to be placed in five different locations: centered (when no buttons are pressed), the top left corner (when the top left button is pressed), the top right corner (when the top right button is pressed), etc.
+Your circuit should allow the image to be placed in five different locations: centered (when no buttons are pressed), the top left corner (when the top left button is pressed), etc.

-We will need to utilize three additional parts to implement this color raster picture: a block ROM which contains the R,G,B values for each 8x8 block, a part which generates the current block row, and a part which generates the current block column.
+We will need to utilize three additional entities to implement this color raster picture: a block ROM which contains the R,G,B values for each 8x8 block, an entity that generates the current block row, and an entity which generates the current block column.
 They are described as follows:

 - a) Block row address logic: This takes the Vcount signal generated in Prelab step 1 and generates a 4-bit row address which identifies one of the 16 rows of the 16x16 grid.
-The block row address will be used as a part of the address input to the BROM discussed below.
+The block row address will be used as a part of the address input to the ROM discussed below.
 Note that this logic should take into account the position of the image based on which buttons are pressed.
 I recommend using an enable output that forces the color outputs to 0 during an inappropriate row. - b) Block column address logic: This takes the Hcount signal generated in Prelab step 1 and generates a 4-bit column address which identifies one of the 16 columns of the 16x16 grid.
-The block column address will be used as a part of the address input to the BROM discussed below.
+The block column address will be used as a part of the address input to the ROM discussed below.
 Note that this logic should take into account the position of the image based on which buttons are pressed.
 I recommend using an enable output that forces the color outputs to 0 during an inappropriate column.

 c) ROM: The ROM (ROM) is used to contain the R,G,B values for the 16x16 grid.
 Thus, the size of ROM is 256x3, having an 8-bit address and a 3-bit output.
-It takes in the row (4 bits) and column block (4-bits) counts as the address (total of 8 bits) and outputs the Red, Green, and Blue colors (3 bits) for that pixel.
+It uses the row (4 bits) and column block (4-bits) addresses to form an 8-bit address and outputs the Red, Green, and Blue colors (3 bits) for that pixel.